tookasoft/liferay-portal-sqlserverdb-support/README.md

 * Oracle Database, Microsoft SQL Server, IBM DB2, Sybase DB

 This sample project demonstrates how to add support to the Microsoft SQLServer database.
 Liferay has performed refactorting the code so that it is possible and easy to add support for databases no longer supported OOTB.

+**Attention update**: The driver works with the release GA1, GA2, GA3 and GA4 of the Liferay 7 CE.

 ## 1. Introduction
 To extend support to other databases, Liferay has decided to refactory code to use Java [*SPI (Service Provider Interface)*](https://docs.oracle.com/javase/tutorial/sound/SPI-intro.html).
 SPI is the mechanism that allows you to extend / change the behavior within a system without changing the source.
 It includes interfaces, classes or methods that the user extends or implements in order to obtain a certain functionality.